digital-asset/daml/docs/source/json-api/production-setup.rst

 communication.
 The scaling and availability aspects heavily rely on the interactions between the core components listed above.

-With respect to scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory i.e vertical scaling is beneficial.
+With respect to vertical scaling we recommend to follow the general advice in trying to understand the bottlenecks and see if adding additional processing power/memory i.e vertical scaling is beneficial.

-In general for horizontal scaling purposes , we recommend to treat the *HTTP-JSON API* and the *query store database server* as a single unit for scaling.
+In general, for horizontal scaling purposes , we recommend to treat the *HTTP-JSON API* and the *query store database server* as a single unit for scaling.
 While a setup with multiple *HTTP-JSON API* services running against a single backend database server is feasible, it maybe a futile exercise if the database server itself is the bottleneck.

-We can run a redundant setup for the *HTTP-JSON API* by using a reverse proxy server with some acceptable routing mechanism and then and having multiple *HTTP-JSON API* servers sit behind it each with their own backend database servers and dedicated computation and memory resources.
+We can run a redundant setup for the *HTTP-JSON API* by using a reverse proxy server with some acceptable routing mechanism and having multiple *HTTP-JSON API* servers sit behind it each with their own backend database servers and dedicated computation and memory resources.

 Users may consider running PostgreSQL backend in a `high availability configuration <https://www.postgresql.org/docs/current/high-availability.html>`__.